My Conservation Research

 • Differing perceptions of lemur conservation between Malagasy people and the international conservation community

-• Impact of museum design on science learning
+• Impact of museum exhibition design on learning and engagement

 Published Research